 This one felt more like a test.
-The challenge—to create three different kinds of petits fours (like the canapés of desserts) using different baking techniques—seemed like a test of all that the bakers on The Great British Baking Show had learned so far.
+The challenge — to create three different kinds of petits fours (the canapés of desserts) using different baking techniques — seemed like a test of all that the bakers on The Great British Baking Show had learned so far.

 And for me, too.